Ayan-dot/2381C-VRC/README.md

 ## Odometry

-Our main goal with programming this year was to implement odometry to increase our performance in the autonomous and programming skills periods.
+Our main goal with programming this year was to implement robot position tracking to ameliorate our performance in the autonomous and programming skills periods.
 We’d like to thank team [5225A](thepilons.ca) for open-sourcing their odometry code from In The Zone, which was tremendously helpful for the creation of this codebase.
 Here’s a 115 points programming skills run we were able to achieve with odometry:

 <p align="center">
 	<a href="https://www.youtube.com/watch?v=R2jROKa9MXg" target="_blank">